This blog may contain affiliate links. Read our disclosure policy for more info.

 Lamb al Asador is a Patagonian roasted lamb dish that you’ll find all over the region.
 It involves slow-roasting a whole lamb over hot coals for 4 hours and it’s delicious.

 To get the best Lamb al Asador and to be sure its authentic look for the lamb cooking in the window if restaurants.
-That way you’ll know what your getting is fresh and been cooked right there in front of you.
+That way you’ll know what you’re getting is fresh and has been cooked right there in front of you.